Skechers: A Strong Bull Case For 2017

 Investment Thesis

-The calendar year 2016 has been tough for Skechers USA Inc. (NYSE:SKX) like many other retailers in the apparel industry due to the very challenging operating environment and large scale promotional activities.
-The last year has been a bad for the SKX investors because the stock depreciated about 18% in value.
-Particularly, the third quarter proved to be disastrous for shareholders when the company posted lower than expected financial results.
-However, I think the investors over-reacted in their selling behavior because the company has a stable business with decent long-term growth prospects.
-The stock of the company offers a good investment opportunity based on many fronts (as discussed below).
-The company is operating with good business fundamentals with strong financial position in terms of asset base and financial leverage.
+Calendar year 2016 has been tough for Skechers USA Inc. (NYSE:SKX), like many other retailers in the apparel industry, due to the very challenging operating environment and large-scale promotional activities.
+The last year has been a bad one for SKX investors because the stock depreciated about 18% in value.
+Particularly, the third quarter proved to be disastrous for shareholders when the company posted lower-than-expected financial results.
+However, I think investors overreacted in their selling behavior, because the company has a stable business with decent long-term growth prospects.
+The stock offers a good investment opportunity based on many fronts (as discussed below).
+The company is operating with good business fundamentals, with a strong financial position in terms of asset base and financial leverage.
 Now, the stock looks more of a value than a growth play.
-The valuation indicates that the SKX is much undervalued and offers over 30% upside potential to catch its $32 target price in the next one-year investment horizon.
-Additionally, the RSI of the stock has entered into a buying territory to make the long call stronger.
+The valuation indicates that SKX is much undervalued and offers over 30% upside potential to catch its $32 target price in the next one-year investment horizon.
+Additionally, the stock's RSI has entered into buying territory, making the long call stronger.

 Business Overview

 SKX is a US-based company that designs, manufactures, markets, and distributes footwear products for men, women, and children.
 Additionally, the company offers performance footwear for men and women worldwide.
-It operates worldwide through three business segments including Domestic Wholesale Sales, International Wholesale Sales, and Retail Sales.
+It operates worldwide through three business segments, including Domestic Wholesale Sales, International Wholesale Sales, and Retail Sales.

-If you go back few years, SKX has been a high-growth and profitable company.
-According to the company's most recent third quarter financial results, the company posted 10.1% growth in total net sales to report $942.4 million as compared to $856.2 million in the corresponding period last year.
-The company reported diluted earnings per share of $0.42 which reflected a 2.3% decline from the same period last year.
+If you go back a few years, SKX has been a high-growth and profitable company.
+According to its most recent third-quarter financial results, the company posted 10.1% growth in total net sales to report $942.4 million as compared to $856.2 million in the corresponding period last year.
+It reported diluted earnings per share of $0.42, which reflected a 2.3% decline from the same period last year.
 The drop in net earnings was primarily the result of increased SG&A to support 61 new domestic and international retail stores and to support growth in China.
-This decline is not a serious blow for company's prospects because of its international Wholesale business segment, which is a 40.1% of the total sales, grew at 18.3% in the third quarter of the current fiscal year.
-Additionally, the company's global retail business, which consists of 1716 retail stores globally, posted a 16% sales growth.
-The management of the company expressed their pleasure over this performance by commenting as:
+This decline is not a serious blow for SKX's prospects because of its international Wholesale business segment, which is 40.1% of the total sales and grew at 18.3% in the third quarter of the current fiscal year.
+Additionally, the company's global retail business, which consists of 1716 retail stores worldwide, posted 16% sales growth.
+Management expressed their pleasure over this performance, saying:

 "Skechers achieved a new third quarter sales record for the period and the second highest sales quarter in our 24-year history.
 This also resulted in a new nine-month sales record of $2.8 billion."

-The company expects that the majority of the growth going forward will be materialized from its international business including China, India, and other parts of Asia.
-SKX is expecting $5-to-$10 million CAPEX in the fourth quarter to open 15-to-20 news stores internationally and to support the completion of its European Distribution Center Automation System.
-The company is focusing on the South Korean market where it has formed a new joint venture with Luen Thai Enterprises.
-This is going to be a positive catalyst for international business growth for the company going forward.
-As David Weinberg, Chief Financial Officer for the company, commented on the South Korean market:
+The company expects that the majority of the growth going forward will be materialized from its international business, including China, India, and other parts of Asia.
+SKX is expecting $5-10 million CAPEX in the fourth quarter to open 15-20 new stores internationally and to support the completion of its European Distribution Center Automation System.
+It is focusing on the South Korean market, where it has formed a new joint venture with Luen Thai Enterprises.
+This is going to be a positive catalyst for SKX's international business growth going forward.
+As David Weinberg, Chief Financial Officer, commented on the South Korean market:

 "Skechers footwear has been available in South Korea for more than 15 years.
 In that time, we have developed a great footprint with a network of more than 55 Skechers stores and built the brand through strong marketing campaigns, including utilizing the talents of exceptionally popular endorsees like K-Pop stars Sistar and EXO in Skechers marketing campaigns.
 With a dedicated team from our previous distributor, LS Networks, and the knowledge and acumen of our Skechers China team, we believe we can profitably grow our business in South Korea and truly penetrate the region with a strong presentation from our vast collection of men's, women's and kids' footwear."

-The financial position of the company looks in terms of ever increasing asset base and very low level of debt.
+The financial position of the company looks strong in terms of an ever-increasing asset base and very low level of debt.
 SKX has a very solid cash position of $665.29 million and only $74.5 million of debt.
-Additionally, the company's debt-to-equity ratio is 0.05 which indicates that the company's leverage position is very robust.
-Moreover, SKX has a very solid working capital position and has $3.66 in working capital to meet each dollar in short-nature liabilities.
+Additionally, its debt-to-equity ratio is 0.05, which indicates that the company's leverage position is very robust.
+Moreover, SKX has a very solid working capital position and has $3.66 in working capital to meet each dollar in short-term liabilities.
 Investors should be more concerned about how much a company returns to their capital.
-The most preferred and looked-after return measure is the return on invested capital (NASDAQ:ROIC) and it is over 30% for the company which is much higher than the industry averages.
+The most preferred and looked-after return measure is the return on invested capital (NASDAQ:ROIC), and it is over 30% for the company, which is much higher than the industry averages.

-The consensus view of the analyst's community is bullish at SKX's stock.
-They are looking some pressure on business fundamentals for the short term period before the turn-around in earnings growth.
-An analyst from Buckingham, Scott Krasik has raised his price target to $31 from previously $21 after viewing SKX to debut at the Fashion Footwear Association of New York trade show.
-According to his analysis for SKX:
+The consensus view of the analyst community is bullish on SKX's stock.
+They are seeing some pressure on business fundamentals for the short-term period before a turnaround in earnings growth.
+An analyst from Buckingham, Scott Krasik, has raised his price target to $31 from $21 previously after viewing products SKX showcased at the Fashion Footwear Association of New York trade show.
+According to his analysis of SKX:

 "While fundamentals will likely remain under pressure for the next one-to-two quarters, as we indicated in recent research, Skechers' ability to reduce inventory after 2016 diminishes the risk of another major negative EPS revision in the near-term," Krasik wrote in the note.
 "At current levels, we believe the risk/reward is extremely favorable."